SirPlease/ZoneMod/README.md

 Done specifically to allow Tank Rock damage on Pulled/Jockied Survivors.

 * Charger and Hunter Claw/Punch Damage have been set to 5.

-Charger: The Charger already has a lot of things going for him, dealing 8 damage a punch makes him a way too powerful SI.
+ * Charger: Already has a lot of things going for him, dealing 8 damage a punch makes him a way too powerful SI.
-Hunter: Immune to M2 while jumping and scratching like crazy, while being such a stealthy SI, it feels unfair to give this SI a slight boost.
+ * Hunter: Immune to M2 while jumping and scratching like crazy, while being such a stealthy SI..
+It's only 1 Damage less.

 * SMG Adjustments:
  * Reload Speed:
-	 * Uzi: 1.65 (Acemod: 1.75)
+	 * Uzi: 1.70 (Acemod: 1.75)
-     * Silenced Uzi: 1.72 (Acemod: 1.8)
+     * Silenced Uzi: 1.76 (Acemod: 1.8)
  * Spread:
 	 * Uzi: Moving 2.05 / Still 0.24 (Acemod: 1.65 / 0.20)
      * Silenced Uzi: Moving 2.25 / Still 0.30 (Acemod: 1.75 / 0.26)